adilsaid64/adilsaid64/README.md

 📈 Working towards a career in Data Science and Machine Learning

-Open for employment and project collaboration.
+🙋🏽 Open for employment and project collaboration

 adilsaid64@gmail.com